nasa/GeneLab_RNASeq_Workflow/README.md

   Only genes included in the specified annotations file will receive additional annotations in the output.

-* `--skip_vv` - skip the automated V&V processes (Default: the automated V&V processes are active)
+* `--skip_vv` - skip the automated V&V processes (type: boolean, default: false)

-* `--outdir` - specifies the base directory where the output directory will be created (Default: output directory is created in the launch directory)
+* `--outdir` - specifies the base directory where the output directory will be created (type: string, default: ".")

-* `--force_single_end` - forces the analysis to use single end processing; for paired end datasets, this means only R1 is used; for single end datasets, this should have no effect
+* `--force_single_end` - forces the analysis to use single end processing; for paired end datasets, this means only R1 is used; for single end datasets, this should have no effect (type: boolean, default: false)

-* `--reference_store_path` - specifies the directory to store the reference fasta and gtf files (Default: within the directory structure created by default in the launch directory)
+* `--reference_store_path` - specifies the directory to store the reference fasta and gtf files (type: string, default: "./References")

-* `--derived_store_path` - specifies the directory to store the tool-specific indices created during processing (Default: within the directory structure created by default in the launch directory) `
+* `--derived_store_path` - specifies the directory to store the tool-specific indices created during processing (type: string, default: "./DerivedReferences")

-* `--mode` - specifies which pipeline to use: set to `default` to run GL-DPPD-7101-G pipeline or set to `microbes` for the GL-DPPD-7115 prokaryotic pipeline (Default value: `default`)
+* `--mode` - specifies which pipeline to use: set to `default` to run GL-DPPD-7101-G pipeline or set to `microbes` for the GL-DPPD-7115 prokaryotic pipeline (type: string, default: "default")
   > Note: This allows the workflow to process either eukaryotic (default) or prokaryotic RNAseq data using the appropriate pipeline.

+* **DGE Filtering Parameters** - Control how raw count genes are filtered prior to differential expression analysis:

+  * `--dge_filter_method` - Method for filtering genes based on raw counts prior to differential expression analysis (type: string, default: "sum_threshold"):
+    - `sum_threshold`: Remove genes with total counts up to threshold
+    - `sample_percent`: Remove genes if >X% of total counts are only in Y samples
+    - `min_samples`: Remove genes not expressed in at least X samples
+    - `count_per_sample`: Remove genes with total counts below X*sample_count

+  * `--dge_filter_sum_threshold` - Minimum total count sum across all samples (type: number, default: 10)

+  * `--dge_filter_sample_percent_threshold` - Remove genes if this percentage or more of their total counts come from the highest-count samples (type: integer, default: 90)

+  * `--dge_filter_sample_percent_max_samples` - Number of highest-count samples to check gene counts from (type: integer, default: 1)

+  * `--dge_filter_min_samples_threshold` - Minimum samples where gene must be expressed (type: integer, default: 1)

+  * `--dge_filter_count_per_sample_threshold` - Multiplier for sample-scaled threshold (type: number, default: 1)

 <br>